data61/gnaf/README.md

 Test with:
 - demonstration web user interface by opening the file `gnaf-ui/html/index.html` in a recent version of Chrome, Firefox or Edge;
-- [swagger-ui](http://swagger.io/swagger-ui/) at http://gnaf.it.csiro.au/swagger-ui/ using one of the above swagger.json URLs.
+- [swagger-ui](http://swagger.io/swagger-ui/) available at http://gnaf.it.csiro.au/swagger-ui/ (only within the CSIRO network) using one of the above swagger.json URLs.

 ### Develop With Eclipse